 If the vehicle passes two of three Periodic Brake Performance Tests, check that the clevis pins at the brake levers are loose.
 If they are loose, return vehicle to service.
 If they are tight, adjust free travel.
-"Adjusting Brake Pedal Free Travel" on page 14 Then repeat the Periodic Brake Performance Tests.
+"Free Travel Adjustment" on Page M - 15 Then repeat the Periodic Brake Performance Tests.
 If vehicle fails, remove from service and refer to 'Wheel Brake Inspection', to evaluate the reason for failure.